Strategically Staying Small: Regulatory Avoidance and the CRA

 68 Pages Posted: 8 Jul 2021 Last revised: 20 Jun 2023

 Date Written: June 21, 2021

-The 1995 CRA reform led to a two-tiered evaluation scheme determined by a bank's asset value.
-Using this feature, we examine the consequences of regulatory avoidance in the context of the CRA.
-Banks exploit the attribute-based regulation by strategically slowing asset growth, bunching below the $250M threshold.
-Exploiting the introduction of the asset threshold, we find that regulatory avoidance also has real effects.
+Using the introduction of an asset based two-tiered evaluation scheme in the 1995 CRA reform, we examine the consequences of regulatory avoidance.
+Banks exploit the attribute-based regulation by strategically slowing asset growth, bunching below the \$250M threshold.
+The regulatory avoidance also produces real effects.
 Banks near the threshold prior to the reform reduce the growth of assets, particularly real estate and C&I loans.
 These banks also experience an increase in the rejection rate of loans in low-to-moderate-income (LMI) areas, targeted by the CRA, a decrease in lending that other banks do not fill.
 Regulatory avoidance also produces real effects.
-The areas with more exposure to these banks experience a decline in the county-level share of small establishments and independent innovation.
+The areas with more exposure to these banks experience a decline in county-level small establishment shares and independent innovation.
 These results highlight a bank’s willingness to take costly actions to avoid regulatory oversight and subsequent credit reduction for individuals whom the CRA is designed to benefit.

 Keywords: CRA, Financial Institutions, Regulatory Avoidance, Attribute-based Regulation

 JEL Classification: G21, G28

 Suggested Citation: Suggested Citation